Fly-by-Night: A Brief Overview of the Federal Courts Draft Proclamation

 An Overview of the Draft Arbitration Proclamation - Part Two

-In the first part I had discussed some issues under the draft proclamation.
+In the first part, I discussed some issues under the draft proclamation.
 This includes arbitrability of administrative contract, competency-competency, separability doctrine, pauper proceeding, appeal and the standard to challenge the arbitrators.
-In this part, I will briefly discuss the role of the court in arbitration proceeding, the New York Convention and the nature and impartiality of the Center as envisaged under the draft proclamation.
+In this part, I will briefly discuss the court's role in arbitration proceedings, the New York Convention, and the nature and impartiality of the Center as envisaged under the draft proclamation.